alanngnet/CoverHunterMPS/README.md

 The optional `dist_name` argument is a path where you want to save the distance matrix and ref labels so that you can study the results separately, such as perhaps doing custom t-SNE plots, etc.

 #### marks
 The default value for the optional `marks` argument is 'markers', which makes the output for `plot_name` differentiate works by using using standard matplotlib markers in various colors and shapes.
 The alternative value is 'ids' which uses the `work_id` numbers defined by extract_csi_features instead of matplotlib markers.

+#### reuse-embeddings
+Optional flag to activate this script's original default behavior of re-using any existing embeddings in the temporary embeddings folder created by and for this script's use.
+Use this **only** if you are certain that none of the testset data and none of the hyperparameters have changed since the existing embeddings were generated, otherwise the metrics from this script will be misleading.
+The reason to use it in that case would be for very large testsets where reducing evaluation compute time for repeated evaluations is a consideration.

 ## Production Training